MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaborate-in-site.md

 2. Click **Create**.
 3. Click **Team site**.
 4. Type a site name and enter a name for the Group owner (site owner).
-5. Under **Advanced settings**, choose if you want this to be a public or private site.
+5. Under **Advanced settings**, choose if you want this site to be a public or private one.
 6. Click **Next**.
 7. Click **Finish**.